Jonathan4Kim/VisualizeGraphAlgorithms/README.md

 # VisualizeGraphAlgorithms
 A Java project that I used to help me study various graph traversal algorithms.
 Includes DFS, BFS, Bellman Ford's, and more!
 Description: One of the best ways of understanding graph algorithms after learning about them is through a visual walkthrough.
-Here, we visually implement a variety of graph traversal algorithms that allow for user interactivity as well.
-We showcased DFS, BFS, and Dijkstra’s using java to help users have a visual and therefore better understanding of how these graph algorithms work.
+Here, a visually implementation a variety of graph traversal algorithms were created that allow for user interactivity as well.  the project showcased DFS, BFS, and Dijkstra’s using java to help users have a visual and therefore better understanding of how these graph algorithms work.

 * Java Files